Skatteetaten/skatteetaten.github.io/OpenShift/setup.md

  - deployment strategy, what version do you want to deploy
  - generate a route for this application
  - enable rolling upgrades
- - configure splunk index
+ - configure Splunk index
- - create other routes/automate opening trafic in network infatructure (webseal/BiG-IP)
+ - create other routes/automate opening traffic in network infrastructure (webseal/BiG-IP)
  - what version strategy you want to use

-The boober process is idempotent so calling it seceral times will only update the required parts in the old objects.
+The boober process is idempotent so calling it several times will only update the required parts in the old objects.

 The result of the boober process is illustrated in the diagram below.
 Here we are using major strategy and deploying all new releases under the 1 major tag.